Lately, there are 2 famous blender brands in the market that have caught great attention of many customers. These are Vitamix vs Ninja!

-1. Materials are BPA free
+1. Containers are BPA free

-A. Driver socket material
+2. Driver socket material

 The mounting part that connects the container and the drive socket in Vitamix has an elastic and flexible pad made from rubber, while in Ninja its all from plastic.

-B. Blades material
+3. Blades material

-C. Container lid material
+4. Container lid material

 This vented lid is designed to be placed in the center of the main lid with an additional tamper to help you press the blended ingredient.
-While the Vitamix plastic lid comes with an unique lid lock system, with vented lid on one side.
+While the Ninja plastic lid comes with a unique lid lock system, with vented lid on one side.

-D. Body material
+5. Body material

-Vitamix blender body made of polycarbonate, dipped in liquid metal with brushed finish while Ninja blender has spray painted, and lacquered body along with a high polish plastic face.
+Vitamix blender body is made of polycarbonate, dipped in liquid metal with brushed finish while Ninja blender has spray painted, and lacquered body along with a high polish plastic face.